-Box lacrosse (and outdoor lacrosse) was a game that was created by the Iroquois people of northeastern north america.
-In their history it was said to be 'The Creator's Game' given to the Iroquois people and the story behind it holds tremendous pride and honour.
+Box lacrosse (and outdoor lacrosse) was a game that was created by the Iroquois people of northeastern North America.
+In their history it was said to be 'The Creator's Game' given to the Iroquois people and the story behind it holds tremendous pride and honor.
 Lacrosse is also the national sport of Canada where the indoor version called "BOX" is primarily played, not outdoor.

 Box Skills Emphasize:

 • Confidence in Stick Skills in Tight Space

 • Motion Offense Principles

 • Shooting on the Run

 • Disrupting Feeders/Shooters with Checks

 • Proper way to set picks, slips and screens

 Play With Passion - Madlax Staff